tillitis/dev-tillitis/hugo/content/tools/_index.md

 ---
-title: Tools & Libraries
+title: Tools & libraries
 weight: 2
 ---

-# Tools & Libraries
+# Tools & libraries

+## Introduction

+To build you can either use our OCI images or use native tools on your dev box.

+If want your device applications not to change, which as you know also means changing that application's CDI as explained in [the introduction](intro/), it might be better to use the OCI images.
+At the very least you want to be sure that the versions of the compiler and other tools you use stays the same.
+Perhaps pin those packages if you don't want to use containers?

-## Toolchain
+## Host toolchain

-To build you need at least `clang`, `llvm`, `lld`, `golang` packages installed.
+To create applications you need at least `clang`, `llvm`, `lld`, `golang` packages installed.
 Version 15 or later of LLVM/Clang is required (with riscv32 support and the Zmmul extension, `-march=rv32iczmmul`).
 Packages on Ubuntu 22.10 (Kinetic) are known to work.

 On Ubuntu, you can install the required packages with the following
 command:

 ```
-sudo apt install build-essential clang lld llvm bison flex libreadline-dev \
+$ sudo apt install build-essential clang lld llvm bison flex libreadline-dev \
                  gawk tcl-dev libffi-dev git mercurial graphviz \
                  xdot pkg-config python3 libftdi-dev \
                  python3-dev libeigen3-dev \